dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Take a chance!
-All life is a chance.
-The man who goes farthest is generally the one who is willing to do and dare.
+  God is a thought who makes crooked all that is straight.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1456 days)